noriyuki-ishii-820/baby-logger/README.md

 ## Description

-This application provides parents, medical experts or anyone having tough times with baby management.
+This application provides the soluton to parents, medical experts or anyone having tough times with baby management.
 With the simple, straightforward and user-friendly UI, the user embraces the easy of baby information management.

 ## Deployment